apla/me.apla.cordova.app-preferences/README.md

 1. iOS, Android and Windows Phone basic values (`string`, `number`, `boolean`) are stored using typed fields.
 1. Complex values, such as arrays and objects, are always stored using JSON notation.
 1. Dictionaries are supported on iOS and Windows 8 only, so on other platforms instead of using the real dictionary a composite key will be written like `<dict>.<key>`
+1. On iOS dictionaries just a key, so appPrefs.store ('dict', 'key', value) and appPrefs.store ('dict', {'key': value}) have same meaning (but different result).

 Tests
 ---
 Tests are available in `src/test.js`.
 After installing plugin you can add test code from this file and then launch `testPlugin()` function.

 iOS, Android, BlackBerry 10 and Windows Phone 8 tests pass ok at the moment.

 Preferences interface generator
 ---